codetracker-learning/LAB-word-counter/README.md

 <img width="1243" alt="Screen Shot 2022-03-18 at 10 48 26 PM" src="https://user-images.githubusercontent.com/29741570/159106703-5f6b81ab-e10a-490e-be32-c80c65c39171.png">

 ## Challenge
-Add some Bootstrap styles/classes to your HTML elements like buttons and the form.
+Add Bootstrap to your HTML elements like buttons and the form.

+NOTE: Do not remove the ID attributes from the HTML.
+When you copy over the Bootstrap component, make sure to add the attribute to it.